Study World Literature on one of the UK's most distinctive courses

 - 1 x 30 CAT modules, assessed by coursework*

 - 2 x 30 CAT modules, assessed by coursework*

 * You can take one 30 CATS module from outside of the department, including the Institute for Advanced Teaching and Learning (IATL).

-Modules on offer for the year 2019-2020 include: The Development of English Drama; Petrofiction: Studies in World Literature; Gothic; Postcolonial Theory, Drama and Performance Theory, Critical Theory Today, World Literature and the Anthropocene, Charles Dickens: Weird Dickens, Critical Theory, Culture, Resistance; Writing About Human Rights and Injustice; Literature and the Lifecourse: From Infancy to the End of Life; Topics in American Poetry; Shakespeare in Performance.
+Modules on offer for the year 2019-2020 include: The Development of English Drama; Petrofiction: Studies in World Literature; Gothic; Postcolonial Theory, Drama and Performance Theory, Critical Theory Today, World Literature and the Anthropocene, Charles Dickens: Weird Dickens, Critical Theory, Culture, Resistance; Writing About Human Rights and Injustice; Literature and the Lifecourse: From Infancy to the End of Life; Topics in American Poetry.

 Fundamentals of World Literature: One of this module's working theses is that the dominant models of post-war literary studies are no longer tenable and that the "linguistic turn" of High Theory during the last quarter of the twentieth century was a compensatory gesture that delayed, but could not remove, the intrinsic crisis in (comparative) literary studies.
 Secondly, the module aims to suggest ways in which the current disjunction between cultural studies, modern languages, and postcolonialism can be coherently bridged through comparative analyses of a society's incorporation into the capitalist world-economy.